Overview

 External table loading strategy

-In the previous Jaffle Shop example we used a public S3 bucket to load data.
+In the previous Jaffle Shop example we used a public Amazon S3 bucket to load data.
 If your bucket contains sensitive data, you will want to restrict access.
 Follow our guide to set up AWS authentication using an ID and secret key.

-Now in your dbt_project.yml, you can specify the credentials for your external table in fields aws_key_id and aws_secret_key, as shown in the following code example:
+In your dbt_project.yml, you can specify the credentials for your external table in fields aws_key_id and aws_secret_key, as shown in the following code example:

 sources: